Are you buying your new home in Annapolis?

 For many people, purchasing a home is a stressful event.
 But with some planning ahead of time, it isn't too complex.

-I like to supply buyers with a road map of the entire deal so they'll know exactly what they can expect.
+I like to give buyers an outline of the whole deal so they'll know exactly what to expect.

 Below are my nine steps to purchasing a home.

 If you have questions regarding any of this information or if you're prepared to get started, simply contact me here or e-mail me at .

 Step 1 – Get ready to purchase

 There are several things you need to consider before you start searching for a home.

 It's likely that you'll want to make a checklist of items you need, get a feel for what neighborhoods you want to live in, and begin planning your budget.